9 Proven Ways To Enhance Your Email Privacy!

 Tip #5 – Never Email Personally-Identifying Information

 Since emails are relatively easier to hack and compromise, you should never share any personally identifiable information such as social security numbers, phone numbers, date of birth, and other sensitive data.
 This will ensure that you’re not providing any information that can come back to haunt you in the future.
+Another available resource where you can check if your data is exposed is from CyberNews and their data leak checker.
+It covers the latest leaks from LinkedIn or Clubhouse, just to name two.

 Tip #6 – Use a Secure and Authentic Email Client